amckennafoster/figshare-api-workshop.github.io/docs/chain-api-calls.md

 ### Retrieve item ids in a group ???

-## Now gather inforamtion for those item ids
+## Now gather information for those item ids

 ### Full metadata
 Use one of the methods above to create a list of item ids called item_ids.
 This API call includes a token in the header in case some of the item ids are for unpublished records